thomergil/gopro-map-sync/README.md

 ### Advanced usage: using  `--files` to use custom GPX files

 Sometimes the output of `gopro2gpx` is not good enough and you need to manipulate it.
-You can tell `gpxanimator` to use a customer .GPX file.
+You can tell `gpxanimator` to use a custom .GPX file.
 For example, if you have a file `GH0100017-custom.gpx` which you manipulated to better synchronize with `GH0100017.MP4`, you can specify it in the second column. `gpxanimator` will use that file rather than the output of `gopro2gpx`.

 ```
 #